Refined enumeration of planar Eulerian orientations: Introduction

 Again, the coefficient of $t$ in $\widetilde \Qgf$ is consistent with Figure~\ref{fig:small}.
 Note that the series $\widetilde \Qgf$ of the latter theorem must coincide, when $\om=1$, with the series $\Qgf_1$ of Theorem~\ref{thm:quartic} taken when $v=1$.
 This is far from obvious, but was proved in~\cite[Sec.~7]{elvey-zinn}.
 It was also proved there that the series~$\widetilde \Qgf /2$ coincides, when $\om=0$, with the series $\Ggf$ of Theorem~\ref{thm:general}, taken when $v=1$.
 A bijective explanation is provided in Section~\ref{sec:def-orientations}.
 Accordingly, the series $\widetilde \Rgf$ coincides with $\Rgf_0$ when $\om=0$ and $v=1$, and with $\Rgf_1$ when $\om=1$ and $v=1$.

 The above three lines of the $(\om,v)$-plane, namely $\om=0$, $\om=1$ and $v=1$, are so far the only cases where the solution of our three-variate problem is complete.
-We make some progress extending Theorem~\ref{thm:allomega} to general $v$, using complex analysis, in Appendix~\ref{app:complex}.
+We make some progress extending Theorem~\ref{thm:allomega} to general $v$ in Appendix~\ref{app:complex}, using complex analysis.
+However we are unable to complete the solution due to the non-linearity of a certain equation when $v\neq 1$ (see Remark \ref{remark:v_not_1}).
 As already mentioned, we derive these solutions from a characterisation of the trivariate series $\Qgf\equiv\Qgf(t,\om,v)$ counting quartic Eulerian orientations.
 Let us conclude this introduction by describing this characterisation, which is, as far as we know, of a new type.

 Recall that, given a ring~$A$ and a variable $x$, the ring of \fps\ in $x$ (resp.
 Laurent series in $x$) with coefficients in~$A$ is denoted $A[[x]]$ (resp. $A((x))$).

 \begin{Proposition} There exists a unique series in $t\qs(\om,v)((x))[[t]]$, denoted $\Mnn(x)$, such that: \begin{itemize} \item the coefficient of $x^{-1}$ in $\Mnn(x)$ equals $tv$, \item the series